Pregnant While Breastfeeding

 It is not uncommon for women to become pregnant despite breastfeeding and without their period having started again.

-Reason for this is that the first ovulation precedes the first menstruation.
+The reason for this is that the first ovulation precedes the first menstruation.
 If this first egg is fertilized, a new pregnancy has begun.

 Signs of Pregnancy While Breastfeeding

 How do you notice that another baby is on the way while you are nursing?
 Symptoms can be different with each consecutive pregnancy.
-Breastfeeding affects your hormone levels, making it more
+Breastfeeding affects your hormone levels, making it more difficult to detect a pregnancy.

-Get a clear answer by taking a home pregnancy test — The result is not compromised by breastfeeding.
+Get a clear answer by taking a home pregnancy test! — The result is not compromised by breastfeeding.

 If you are pregnant with a nursing infant, you may have mixed feelings: